-Rule 3: Definition of sibling
+Definition of sibling

-For applications to Broom Barns Primary School, a sibling is defined as: the sister, brother, half brother or sister, adopted brother or sister, child of the parent/carer or partner or a child looked after or previously looked after and in every case living permanently in a placement within the home as part of the family household from Monday to Friday at the time of this application.
+A sibling is defined as: the sister, brother, half brother or sister, adopted brother or sister, child of the parent/carer or partner or a child looked after or previously looked after and in every case living permanently2 in a placement within the home as part of the family household from Monday to Friday at the time of this application.

-A sibling must be on the roll of the named school at the time the younger child starts.
+A sibling must be on the roll of the named school at the time the younger child starts or has been offered and accepted a place.